James Watson: Later life

 In 2014, Watson published a paper in The Lancet suggesting that biological oxidants may have a different role than is thought in diseases including diabetes, dementia, heart disease and cancer.
 For example, type 2 diabetes is usually thought to be caused by oxidation in the body that causes inflammation and kills off pancreatic cells.
-Watson thinks the root of that inflammation is different: "a lack of biological oxidants, not an excess", and discusses this in detail.
+Watson thought the root of that inflammation was different: "a lack of biological oxidants, not an excess", and discussed this in detail.
 One critical response was that the idea was neither new nor worthy of merit, and that The Lancet published Watson's paper only because of his name.
-Other scientists have expressed their support for his hypothesis and have proposed that it can also be expanded to why a lack of oxidants can result in cancer and its progression.
+Other scientists expressed their support for his hypothesis and proposed that it could also be expanded to why a lack of oxidants can result in cancer and its progression.

-In 2014, Watson sold his Nobel prize medal to raise money after complaining of being made an "unperson" following controversial statements he had made.
+In 2014, Watson sold his Nobel Prize medal to raise money after complaining of being made an "unperson" following controversial statements he had made.
 Part of the funds raised by the sale went to support scientific research.
 The medal sold at auction at Christie's in December 2014 for US$4.1 million.
-Watson intended to contribute the proceeds to conservation work in Long Island and to funding research at Trinity College, Dublin.
+Watson intended to contribute the proceeds to conservation work on Long Island and to funding research at Trinity College, Dublin.
 He was the first living Nobel recipient to auction a medal.
 The medal was later returned to Watson by the purchaser, Alisher Usmanov.

 Notable former students

 Several of Watson's former doctoral students subsequently became notable in their own right including, Mario Capecchi, Bob Horvitz, Peter B. Moore and Joan Steitz.
-Besides numerous PhD students, Watson also supervised postdoctoral students and other interns including Ewan Birney, Ronald W. Davis, Phillip Allen Sharp (postdoc), John Tooze (postdoc) and Richard J. Roberts (postdoc).
+Besides numerous PhD students, Watson also supervised postdoctoral researchers and other interns including Ewan Birney, Ronald W. Davis, Phillip Allen Sharp (postdoc), John Tooze (postdoc), and Richard J. Roberts (postdoc).

 Other affiliations

-Watson is a former member of the Board of Directors of United Biomedical, Inc., founded by Chang Yi Wang.
+Watson was a member of the Board of Directors of United Biomedical, Inc., founded by Chang Yi Wang.
 He held the position for six years and retired from the board in 1999.
 In January 2007, Watson accepted the invitation of Leonor Beleza, president of the Champalimaud Foundation, to become the head of the foundation's scientific council, an advisory organ.

 In March 2017, Watson was named head consultant of the Cheerland Investment Group, a Chinese investment company which sponsored his trip.

-Watson has also been an institute adviser for the Allen Institute for Brain Science.
+He was an institute adviser for the Allen Institute for Brain Science.